2022/23 winners of Step into the NHS primary schools competition

-We’d like to thank all the schools and pupils who submitted entries into the 2022/23 Step into the NHS primary schools competition.
-We really enjoyed looking through them all!
+We’d like to thank all the schools and pupils who took part in the 2023/24 Step into the NHS primary schools' competition.
+You sent some amazing pieces of work and we really enjoyed looking through them all!

 National winner

-We held a Winners' Day on 14 June where our ten regional winners showcased their entries virtually to our NHS judges: nurse Joan Pons Laplana, orthoptist Sajida Hanif, clinical scientist Kade Flowers and physiotherapist Chloe Charles.
+We held a Winners' Day in June where our ten regional winners showcased their entries virtually to our NHS judges: orthoptist Sajida Hanif, clinical scientist Kade Flowers, corporate finance business partner Sophia van Wyk and physiotherapist Chloe Charles.

 Regional winners